michielvha/vitepress/docs/blog/gitversion.md

 Gitversion allows you to customize it's behaviour in many ways using a [configuration file][gitversion-config].

-Below we'll share [our config file](https://github.com/michielvha/gitversion-tag-action/blob/main/gitversion.example.yml), which we've pre-configured with some additional behavior that makes trunk-based development even smoother.
+Below we'll share [our config file][gitversion-custom-example], which we've pre-configured with some additional behavior that makes trunk-based development even smoother.
 For example, we sometimes start a release branch where we already know the target version before merging back to main.

 To support this workflow, we've configured the template to recognize version-specific branch names.
 Meaning, if you create a branch like `release/0.2.0`, GitVersion will automatically set the version to `0.2.0` when that branch merges into main.
 This means we don`t need to rely on commit message conventions for the version bump.